Chia-Network/chia-docs/docs/academy/academy-intro/academy-overview.md

 ## Knowledge check
 Each lesson contains a brief self-assessment quiz designed to gauge learners' comprehension and retention of the video material.
 These assessments reinforce key concepts and help learners self-assess their understanding.

 The quiz section has two components, questions and answers.
-The questions contain lesson applicable questions and the answers contain the corresponding answers.
+The questions contain lesson-applicable questions and the answers contain the corresponding answers.

-Since this is a self assessment, you can of course skip the questions and go straight to the answers; but we strongly recommend that you take the time to solve the question on your own before checking the answer.
+Since this is a self assessment, you can of course skip the questions and go straight to the answers; but, we strongly recommend that you take the time to solve the question on your own before checking the answer.

 :::tip Question 1